Alan052918/Alan052918/README.md

 ### Hi there 👋

-I'm a NYU Computer Engineering Master's student.
+I'm a Software Engineer at Tinder.

 I like iOS and service development.